mccoy20/acme_workflow/doc/quick_start_guide.md

 ### headless mode
-Uninterupted run in headless mode that wont stop if you close the terminal, writing to a custom log location, with no cleanup after completion
+Uninterupted run in headless mode that won't stop if you close the terminal, writing to a custom log location, with no cleanup after completion'
 ```
-nohup python workflow.py -c run.cfg --no-ui &
+nohup python /p/cscratch/acme/bin/acme_workflow/workflow.py -c <YOUR_PATH>/run.cfg --no-ui &
 ```

 This run can continue after you close the termincal and log off the computer.
 While running in headless mode, you can check run_state.txt for the run status.
 This file can be found in your output directory.